Hypatiaalegra/Chinese-Camouflage-Spam-dataset/README.md

 In the context of the Chinese language, the availability of spam text datasets is currently relatively scarce.
 The Chinese Camouflaged Spam(CCS) dataset with spam and non-spam information obtained from different sources.
 These real-world data sources aim to provide a more com- prehensive representation of the current spam landscape.

 ### CCS dataset structure
-It contains four domains in order: the original spam-related text, the corrected version of the original text, the binary label for spam and non-spam detection, the multi label for spam intention recognition(contains 17 categories in total).
+It contains four domains in order:
+1.the original spam-related text,
+2.the corrected version of the original text,
+3.the binary label for spam and non-spam detection, 4.the multi label for spam intention recognition(contains 17 categories in total).

 There are 23,788 samples in total.
 After annotation, approximately 42% of the samples contained unintentional or deliberate typo substitution.
 The total number of typos reached a high count of 77,606.